-The way people get excited about the upcoming Game of Thrones season is the same way I get excited about Biologique Recherche.
+The way people used to get excited about Game of Thrones is the same way I get excited about Biologique Recherche.
 For years now, I've heard nothing but how this French skincare brand works miracles on the skin.
-People I know who have used it have enviable dewy skin.
+People I know who have used it have enviable, dewy skin.